Hugo Crosthwaite: Early work

-In 2010, collector Richard Harris, after reading a review in Art in America, commissioned Crosthwaite to create a monumental work for his collection, Morbid Curiosity: The Richard Harris Collection.
+In 2010, after reading a review of Crosthwaite's work written by Leah Ollman for Art in America, collector Richard Harris commissioned Crosthwaite to create a monumental work for his collection, Morbid Curiosity: The Richard Harris Collection.
 The 25 x 11 foot graphite on board drawing, Death March, was exhibited at the Chicago Cultural Center in 2012.
-Death March depicts a funerary procession and Day of the Dead celebration, referencing engravings by Jose Guadalupe Posada of the Mexican Revolution, Skeletons Fighting for the Body of a Hanged Man by James Ensor, and The Triumph of Death by Pieter Bruegel the Elder.
+Death March depicts a funerary procession and Day of the Dead celebration, referencing engravings by nineteenth-century Mexican graphic artist José Guadalupe Posada, Skeletons Fighting for the Body of a Hanged Man by James Ensor, and The Triumph of Death by Pieter Bruegel the Elder.